One of the Funnest Places on Earth

 Beyond Orlando's man-made wonders are sparkling lakes, lovely gardens, relaxing state parks and, within shouting distance, a string of Atlantic Coast beaches.
 Add to this list championship golf courses, luxury resorts with spas, cuisine to please the international palate and shopping districts that run the gamut from bargain outlets to upscale malls, and Orlando measures up to a full-out, year-round crowd pleaser.

-In DepthWalt Disney World® Resort shaped the young city of Orlando into one of the world's most popular leisure travel destinations.
-On average, nearly two-thirds of domestic visitors head for the theme parks.
+Fun Things to Do Inside and Outside Theme ParksWalt Disney World® Resort shaped the young city of Orlando into one of the world's most popular leisure travel destinations.
+On average, nearly two-thirds of the domestic visitors head for the theme parks.
 But while Disney is the centerpiece of Orlando's appeal, the City Beautiful delivers more than fantasy and fast rides.

-Hike, bike or take to the water at dozens of natural parks.
-Wild Florida—in all its natural splendor—is closer than you think.
-Botanical gardens, meandering waterways and swampy wetlands with exotic wildlife were early tourist draws, and are still fun places to go outside of the theme parks.
+There are dozens of county and state parks in which to hike, bike or engage in water sports, and wild Florida, in all its natural splendor, is closer than you think.
+Nature-oriented diversions such as botanical gardens, meandering waterways and swampy wetlands with exotic wildlife were tourist draws in the early years, and still are.
 Since 1949, Gatorland has thrilled onlookers with dangerous stunts pitting man against reptile.

 Orlando began as a small settlement with a cattle ranch and a trading post; by 1890 the “cow town” had expanded, with all the trappings of 19th-century success.
 The postwar period ushered in dynamic growth.
 Kennedy Space Center created jobs and even entered the tourism race when it opened its visitors complex in 1967.